Table of Contents

 - Use Django’s development server to get debugging information.

-- Test your app with Django’s built-in tools to make sure it works.
+- Test your app using Django’s built-in tools to ensure it functions properly.

 Conclusion